 Besides, my husband had a very nice Italian wine which we were anxious to pair with a good traditional Italian pasta dish.
 The stars seemed to be aligned for me to finally tackle the recipe for stuffed manicotti pasta shells.
 I decided to go the traditional route and stuff the shells with spinach and ricotta cheese filling, accompanied by a red tomato sauce.

-This stuffed manicotti recipe is SO good, and the garlicky tomato sauce goes SO well with the ricotta, Parmesan, and spinach stuffed into these very large pasta shells.
-Did I forget to say that it is a very easy and fast to make?
+This spinach stuffed manicotti recipe is SO good, and the garlicky tomato sauce goes SO well with the ricotta, Parmesan, and spinach stuffed into these very large pasta shells.
+Did I forget to say that it is a very easy recipe?
 Please enjoy!

-Traditional Italian style recipe - manicotti pasta shells stuffed with Ricotta Cheese and Spinach Filling and smothered in a Tomato sauce.
+Spinach and ricotta cheese manicotti are surprisingly easy to make and taste so comforting!
+These traditional Italian style manicotti pasta shells are stuffed with the delicious Ricotta Cheese and Spinach Filling and smothered in a garlic tomato sauce.